-Adventurous South African WeddingWords by Camryn Dilger
+Adventurous South African WeddingWords by Lauren Ertl

-“South Africa has always held a special place in our hearts - the warm people, the stunning landscapes- and we always dreamed to share it with our loved ones,” the bride says.
-“It also felt great to be able to give back to the many vendors in South Africa who continue to innovate and make us proud of our African roots.”
+A: South Africa has always held a special place in our hearts - the warm people, the stunning landscapes- and we always dreamed to share it with our loved ones.
+It also felt great to be able to give back to the many vendors in SA who continue to innovate and make us proud of our African roots.

-“Yes, there were hiccups, but we stayed organized and worked through each one as it came up,” Tanya says.
-“We tried to always remember to enjoy the process.
-Even the small things that seem like annoyances are things you will only get to do once if you do it right, so enjoy every moment.”
+A: We learned that you really need to trust someone on the ground to plan a wedding from abroad.
+Luckily we had an amazing planner in Jadee, and we felt in control through the whole process, even though we were thousands of miles away.
+Yes, there were hiccups, but with a few google sheets (Alex loves tracking tasks!) we stayed organized and worked through each one as it came up.
+We tried to always remember - enjoy the process.
+Even the small things that seem like annoyances are things you will only get to do once if you do it right, so enjoy every moment.

-“Luckily, with a few new bookings, we got everyone over in time for the wedding, but that was a stressful morning,” Tanya says.
-“We learned to always check visa statuses and any travel documents in advance if you plan on bringing in a big international crew.”
+A: Wow - the travel!
+That was quite the feat.
+Alex’s family was denied boarding at the airport because they didn’t have a birth certificate for Alex’s 12-year-old brother, and somehow we missed that any travelers under 13 with parents need a certificate to enter SA.
+Luckily with a few new bookings, we got everyone over in time for the wedding, but that was a stressful morning.
+We learned to always check visa statuses and any travel docs in advance if you plan on bringing in a big international crew.

-“We kind of felt we had to do more since it was destination and our family and friends came from all over the world to be there, and we likely would have only done one day if it had been a hometown wedding,” the bride says.
-“In the end, having the whole week was totally worth it for us, and it became a holiday of a lifetime for so many of the people we love in our lives.”
+A: Hard to say - we definitely got more for our money doing it in SA.
+With the exchange rate, we were able to make our money go further, but we did also go pretty wild and book a 5-day extravaganza.
+We kind of felt we had to do more since it was a destination and our family and friends came from all over the world to be there, and we likely would have only done one day if it had been a home wedding.
+In the end, having the whole week was totally worth it for us and it became a holiday of a lifetime for so many of the people we love in our lives.

 You Might Also Like